Venture Capital Investing: Why VCs Chase High Growth and a Large Market

 Mohi is the Principal at Anchorless Bangladesh, a New York-based venture capital firm where he leads investments in Bangladeshi startups.
 His prior experience includes roles at Truvalu, an impact investing company, and Maslin Capital Limited, a local private equity firm.
 Mohi holds a Bachelor of Business Administration from the Institute of Business Administration (IBA) at the University of Dhaka and has completed the CFA and CAIA programs.

-Entrepreneurs often question why venture capital (VC) funds place such emphasis on exponential growth and market size when evaluating investment opportunities.
-They may wonder why VCs seem hesitant to back steadily growing businesses in small or mid-sized markets.
-However, the underlying rationale goes beyond a mere obsession with growth; it is deeply rooted in the structure of VC funds.
+Entrepreneurs often question why venture capital (VC) funds place such emphasis on exponential growth and the size of the market when evaluating investment opportunities.
+They may wonder why VCs seem reluctant to back steadily growing businesses in small or mid-sized (SME) markets.
+Well, the underlying rationale goes beyond a mere obsession with growth; it is deeply rooted in the structure of VC funds.

 Rationale for High Growth